NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 - USB keyboard.

 :::{note}
 This tutorial was written for the Raspberry Pi 4B.
-Using a previous supported revision, like the 3B or 3B+, is possible with tweaks.
+Using a previous supported hardware revision, like the 3B or 3B+, is possible with some modifications to this process.
 :::

 ## Booting NixOS live image